retainful/woocommerce/readme.txt

 == Changelog ==
 = 2.6.33 =
-- Fix: Stop trash order synchronize
+- Fix: Exclude trash order in synchronization
-- Added: Exclude sale item in coupon
+- Support: Exclude sale item as a params in coupon

 = 2.6.32 =
 - Fix: Avoid duplicate cart instances for guest carts proactively